-Since many people are utilizing medical marijuana to treat serious health issues, it is natural to want to consider alternatives to smoking while breastfeeding.
-Considering CBD is one of the reasons medicinal marijuana is as effective as it is, many mothers wonder if substituting their smoking with a CBD oil is a viable option.
+Since many people are utilizing medical marijuana to treat serious health issues, it is natural to consider alternatives to smoking while breastfeeding.
+Considering CBD is one of the reasons medicinal marijuana is as effective as it is, many mothers wonder if substituting their smoking with CBD oil is a viable option.

 Unfortunately, there is even less research about the effects of CBD oil than there is on smoking marijuana while breastfeeding.
 It binds with fat, much like THC, but in such a way that measuring its amounts in breast milk has shown to be very difficult.
 While sometimes administered to young children to combat seizures, there are no studies clearly demonstrating whether CBD oil exposure is safer or not than THC exposure in breastfeeding babies.19CBD Oil and Breast Feeding

-Whenever you are unsure about the safety of a medication or substance while breastfeeding, a great resource is talking to a lactation consultant: the experts on all things breast milk!
+Whenever you are unsure about the safety of a medication or substance while breastfeeding, a great resource is talking to a lactation consultant: experts on all things breast milk!
 Your local hospital, breastfeeding support group, or a local organization like a La Leche League chapter are all great ways to connect with one.